GilbertArdila/GilbertArdila/README.md

 - 👋 Hi, I’m @GilbertArdila, I am from Bogota-Colombia
 - 👀 I’m interested in working as a web developer...
-- 🌱 I actually work with html5, css3 and Javascript in frontend, I also have someknowledge about Java/Springboot, Sql and NoSql databases, and agile metodologies
+- 🌱 I actually work with html5, css3 and Javascript in frontend, I also have some knowledge about Java/Springboot, Sql and NoSql databases, and agile metodologies
 - 📫 How to reach me: gilbertferney@gmail.com/gilbertardila@yahoo.es...

 <!---